Suzanne (Leonard Cohen song): Notable recordings

 In 1967, Noel Harrison's version—the second cover of the song—reached number 125 in the Bubbling Under the Hot 100 chart on the week ending September 30.
 Harrison's version entered the Billboard Hot 100 chart at number 86 on October 28 and peaked at number 56 on November 25, 1967.
 In Canada it reached number 38.

 In 1969, Herman van Veen's Dutch version entered the Dutch Top 40 list at number 39 on April 26 and reached fourth place on May 31.
+The song was also recorded in 1969 by Nina Simone.

 It has since been covered by many other artists, including a young Bruce Springsteen in his band the Castiles.
+It's the concluding song on Roberta Flack's 1973 album Killing Me Softly.

 It has been translated in Italian by Fabrizio De André and included in his album Canzoni (1974).

-The band R.E.M. gave Cohen a joint songwriting credit for their song "Hope" (on their 1998 album Up), in light of the similarity between the two songs.
+R.E.M. gave Cohen a joint songwriting credit for their song "Hope" (on their 1998 album Up), in light of the similarity between the two songs.